ashish10alex/football-bfs/README.md

 `create_player_data.py` - Parses urls to extract information of clubs that a football player has belonged to Breadth first search code borrowed from - https://github.com/a8hay/kevin-bacon-bfs

+TODO -

+* Check the correctness of current bfs implementation
+* Web interface for player selection
+* Fuzzy search player name (fzf?)
+* Bugs - Generated data has some missing values in players.
+  - api tried (https://www.football-data.org) free tier doesnt list squad.
+Could be used to get other info such as logos